OML-Team/open-metric-learning/examples/README.md

 # Config API

 Config API is a way to run metric learning experiments via changing only the config.
-It allows you to train the model without knowing Machine Learning and python.
+It allows you to train the model without knowing Machine Learning.
 All you need is to prepare the `.csv` table which describes your dataset, so the converter can be implemented in any programming language.

-## Usage with public dataset
+## Usage with public datasets

 We've prepared the examples on 4 popular benchmarks used by researchers to evaluate metric learning models, [link](https://paperswithcode.com/task/metric-learning).
-After downloading the dataset you can train or validate your model by the following commands:
+After downloading a dataset you can train or validate your model by the following commands:
 ```
 cd <example>
 python convert_<example>.py --dataset_root=/path/to/example/dataset
 python train_<example>.py
 python validate_<example>.py
 ```

+Note, you can find our pretrained checkpoints for these datasets in the `Models zoo` section of the main readme.

 <details>
 <summary>CARS 196</summary>